 The share of voice is associated with brand awareness.
 Again, as with the volume of mentions, a high share of voice can be caused by a crisis situation, so you should always combine it with sentiment analysis.

-If your competitors generate a high percentage of the share of voice and the sentiment is positive or neutral, it means that the brand is recognizable among their target audience and the messaging is resonating well.
+If your competitors generate a high percentage of the share of voice and the sentiment is positive or neutral, it means that the brand is recognisable among their target audience and the messaging is resonating well.

 Measure social media reach of hashtag campaigns

-Measuring the social media reach of a campaign allows you to see how many people could have seen your competitors’ content and are possibly aware of their brand.
+Measuring the social media reach of a campaign allows you to see how many people could have seen your competitors’ content and are possibly aware of their brand or product.

 First of all, the more people see their message the highest brand awareness and possible conversions.

 For all your metrics, you need a benchmark.
-You’ll never know whether your campaign performed well if you don’t compare it to other results.
+You’ll never know whether your campaign performed well, if you don’t compare it to other results.
 Comparison to your competitors is a good start.

 Second benefit of measuring social media reach is the knowledge of what works and what doesn’t when it comes to marketing campaigns.
 Which social media platform should you choose?
 What type of content will spark interactions?
 You can gain all that knowledge by analysing your competitors’ online presence.